Graecopithecus: Criticism

 As Rick Potts, head of the Smithsonian's Human Origins Program, remarked: "I think the principal claim of the main paper goes well beyond the evidence in hand...
 A hominin or even a hominine (modern African ape) ancestor located in a fairly isolated place in southern Europe doesn't make much sense geographically as the ancestor of modern African apes, or particular the oldest ancestor of African hominins."
 David Alba at the Catalan Institute of Palaeontology in Barcelona was the first to point out that "It is not surprising at all that Begun is now arguing that hominins as well originated in Europe."
 Julien Benoit of the University of the Witwatersrand, Johannesburg, South Africa, also commented: "Any study that counters this consensus (Out of Africa theory) would have to provide very strong evidence and perfect methodology to support its claim.
 In my opinion, this article doesn't meet those criteria."

 Other scientists have also expressed skepticism of Begun's classification.
 Bernard Wood of George Washington University described the hypothesis as "relatively weak" and Sergio Almécija, also at George Washington University, reminded the press that primates have a special tendency towards "evolving similar features independently".
-"Single characters are not reliable to make big evolutionary [claims]."
+"Single characters are not reliable to make big evolutionary [claims]".
 Tim White at the University of California, Berkeley, dismissed the study as merely an attempt "to resurrect Begun's tired argument with a long-known crappy fossil, newly scanned."

+The attribution of the Azmaka upper premolar to cf. Graecopithecus sp. has also drawn criticism, particularly as the Graecopithecus holotype mandible preserves only lower dentition, limiting direct comparisons.
+In their 2023 review of Miocene ape systematics and evolution, Alessandro Urciuoli and David M. Alba referred the Azmaka tooth more cautiously to Graecopithecini indet., a position recently endorsed by P. Radović and colleagues.